 Dietary interventions in cancer treatment: What works?

 The study of dietary interventions in cancer has led to numerous philosophies regarding their design.
 Interventions can focus on restrictions to overall dietary intake or caloric content and/or timing of meals, with limited focus on the content of the diet itself, such as in calorie restriction, fasting, or time-restricted feeding.
 Others prioritize nutrient content, favouring specific ratios of different macronutrients to achieve specific metabolic states that favour health.
 Some strategies focus on supplementation or restriction of micronutrients through diet to achieve antitumor effects, while others are based on regional and cultural dietary patterns associated with longevity and health, such as plant-based diets and Mediterranean diets.
 In this section, we discuss the main dietary interventions that are currently proposed to promote health and therapeutic outcomes in cancer, their observed effects in preclinical models and early clinical data, and the mechanisms proposed to be responsible for their anticancer effects.
+A summary of the evidence presented can be found in Table 1.

-Calorie restriction, fasting, and fast-mimicking approaches.
+Calorie restriction (CR), fasting, and fast-mimicking approaches.